CD3/HTMLSlideShowUtils/README.md

 ## Description

-`HTMLSlideShowUtils` is a collection of scripts that help automate the building and deployment of HTML slides from a a Markdown file.
+`HTMLSlideShowUtils` is a collection of scripts that help automate the building and deployment of HTML slides from a Markdown file.
 It provides a `Makefile` and some simple scripts to make this easy and add some useful features. example, the `Makefile` supports pushing an HTML slide show to a remote server.
 To build and push a slide show, just run `make all`